-Lentils can be bought, ready to eat, in a can and are ideal for adding bulk to salads and sides.
+Lentils can be bought, cooked and ready to eat, in a can or pouch, and are ideal for adding bulk to salads and sides.

 Most commonly, lentils are bought dried and ideally will be firm, clean and unshrivelled.
 The type of lentil you choose will depend on intended usage: